8483/notes/topics/ssl.md

 # Guide

-The domain already needs to be specified in the nginx conf file.The certbot takes the domain from file only no need to specify the domain.
-Follow the steps below:
+The domain already needs to be specified in the nginx conf file.The certbot takes the domain from file only, no need to specify the domain.

 1. First install Cetbot with

 ```